MicrosoftDocs/win32/desktop-src/MsVS/ivmvirtualmachine-getconfigurationvalue.md

 ## Remarks

 This method provides low-level access to any configuration value.
 It can be used to read configuration values for customer-defined keys.

 Configuration keys are located in the virtual machine's "\*.vmc" file in XML format.
 The keys are stored in a hierarchical manner similar to the registry keys in Windows.
-To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark–delimited format.
+To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark delimited format.

 For example, to read the value of the "ram\_size" key located in the following key tree: